PECOS-packages/PECOS/docs/user-guide/llvm-setup.md

 ## PECOS Home Directory

-LLVM is installed to `~/.pecos/llvm/`, which is part of the PECOS home directory structure:
+LLVM is installed to `~/.pecos/deps/llvm/`, which is part of the PECOS home directory structure:

 ```
 ~/.pecos/
+├── deps/
-├── llvm/       # LLVM-14 installation
+│   ├── llvm/       # LLVM-14 installation
-├── deps/       # Other C++ dependencies (decoders, simulators)
+│   ├── cuda/       # CUDA Toolkit
+│   └── cuquantum/  # cuQuantum SDK
 └── cache/          # Build artifacts
 ```

 You can override the PECOS home location using the `PECOS_HOME` environment variable or in `.cargo/config.toml`: